What Does it Take to Be a Food Server?

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.

-Types of Food Server Jobs
+Types of Food Server

-- Room Service Food Server
+- Room Service Food Service Attendant

-Is There Going to be Demand for Food Servers?
+Are There Job Opportunities for Food Servers?

 The states with the most job growth for Food Server are Utah, Arizona, and Idaho.
 Watch out if you plan on working in Wyoming, District of Columbia, or Connecticut.
 These states have the worst job growth for this type of profession.